Procedure: Managing unsatisfactory performance

 - A staff member may seek assistance from a union or staff representative and may seek procedural advice from Human Resources staff at any time during the processes defined within this procedure.

-- The principles of procedural fairness and natural justice will be applied to all unsatisfactory performance processes.
+- The principles of procedural fairness and natural justice are applied to all unsatisfactory performance processes.
 All staff involved in making decisions in relation to disciplinary action or grievance processes have a duty to ensure that they are not affected by favouritism, bias or conflict of interest, and they must act fairly and impartially.

-- Assessments about unsatisfactory performance and any verbal or written improvement plans will have regard to the staff member's Performance Development and Review Agreement and the relevant classification standards and secondary descriptors for the position.
+- Assessments about unsatisfactory performance and any verbal or written improvement plans have regard to the staff member's Performance Development and Review Agreement and the relevant classification standards and secondary descriptors for the position.

 - the specific deficiencies in the staff member's performance;